March 19, 2024

 LLMs like ChatGPT are trained on extensive datasets to grasp the nuances of human language and generate relevant responses.
 When you prompt ChatGPT with a question, such as 'Explain the theory of relativity,' it filters through its dataset to find and compile information that aligns with your request.
 This process is analogous to using query parameters in an API to extract a subset of data from a larger dataset.

-Just as you might use a filter_by parameter (as we will see on the next screen) in an API to get data about a specific country or topic, ChatGPT uses its trained parameters to filter and generate a context-specific response.
+Just as you might use a filter_by parameter (as we will see in a moment) in an API call to get data about a specific country or topic, ChatGPT uses its trained parameters to filter and generate a context-specific response.
 In both cases, the underlying concept involves selecting the most relevant information from a large pool of data to meet the specific needs of the query.

 Understanding how query parameters work in API interactions provides valuable insights into the principles underlying LLMs' data processing and response generation.
 As we explore these concepts, you'll gain a deeper appreciation for the complexity and power of both APIs and LLMs in handling and interpreting vast amounts of information.